[Major revision–posted 12/4/18 (replaces 9/25/15 edition)]

 Department, division, and area chairpersons are normally appointed for three-year terms by the Provost and Senior Vice President on the recommendation of the dean of the appropriate college.
 The chairperson, in cooperation with the faculty, is responsible for supervising activities of the department/division/area, scheduling classes, assisting in faculty evaluations, preparing budget requests, initiating appointment recommendations, and developing the curriculum.
 They serve in their administrative capacities without tenure and at the discretion of the dean.
 The dean reviews chairpersons annually and, before a chairperson's term expires, the dean initiates an extensive review with the faculty.
 Reappointment as a chairperson may be recommended.

-(2) Vice President for Administration and Finance and Chief Financial Officer
+(2) Vice President for Administration & Finance and Chief Financial Officer

-The President delegates to the Vice President for Administration and Finance and Chief Financial Officer the authority for management, supervision, and direction of the following areas and activities:
+The President delegates to the Vice President for Administration & Finance and Chief Financial Officer the authority for management, supervision, and direction of the following areas and activities:

 (a) Controller and fiscal operations units including budget and resource planning and management, compliance, university financial services, and accounting services;

 (b) Business services units including administration and finance information systems management, student business services, procurement services, and payroll and tax services units;

-(d) Operations units including planning and administration, engineering services, utilities, building maintenance and construction, and grounds maintenance; and
+(c) Operations units including planning and administration, engineering services, utilities, building maintenance and construction, and grounds maintenance; and;

 (3) Chief of Staff and Associate Vice President for Administration

 The Chief of Staff and Associate Vice President for Administration manages, supervises, and directs the following areas and activities: